rit2410/CNN-on-CIFR/README.md

 **10. Applications:** DenseNet is used for image classification, object detection, and medical image analysis, among other computer vision tasks.

+## Image Augmentation Techniques:

+**1. Rotation:** Rotating an image by a certain angle (e.g., 90 degrees) to create variations in orientation.

+**2. Flip (Horizontal/Vertical):** Flipping an image horizontally or vertically to generate mirror images.

+**3. Crop and Resize:** Cropping a region of interest from an image and resizing it to the original dimensions or a different size.

+**4. Translation:** Shifting an image along the x and y axes to simulate different viewpoints.

+**5. Scaling:** Enlarging or shrinking an image to create variations in size.

+**6. Shearing:** Distorting an image by shifting one side in a specific direction while keeping the opposite side fixed.

+**7. Brightness and Contrast Adjustment:** Modifying the brightness and contrast of an image to simulate different lighting conditions.

+**8. Noise Addition:** Introducing random noise (e.g., Gaussian noise) to simulate real-world imperfections.

+**9 .Color Channel Shift:** Changing the intensity of color channels (RGB) to create color variations.

+**10. Elastic Transformations:** Applying small local deformations to an image to mimic elastic behavior.

+**11. Cutout:** Randomly masking out square regions of an image to encourage the model to focus on other features.

+**12. PCA Color Augmentation:** Applying principal component analysis (PCA) to color channels for subtle color changes.

+**13. Style Transfer:** Transferring the artistic style of one image to another while preserving content.

+**14. Random Erasing:** Randomly masking rectangular regions of an image to encourage robustness.

+**15. Mixup:** Blending two or more images to create a new image with combined features.

 ## CIFAR-10

 **1. Dataset:** CIFAR-10 is a widely used benchmark dataset in computer vision.
 It consists of 60,000 32x32 color images across 10 classes, with 6,000 images per class.